 Japanese cuisine is very popular all over the world.
-This is not surprising: sushi, rolls, salads and other exotic dishes conquer not only taste, but also benefits, as well as ease of preparation.
+This is not surprising: sushi, rolls, salads and other exotic dishes conquer not only taste but also benefits, as well as ease of preparation.
 One of the main ingredients of Asian cuisine is rice, which is part of almost all sets.
-It has a neutral taste, which makes it possible to highlight other components of dishes, but at the same time it is completely self-sufficient.
+It has a neutral taste, which makes it possible to highlight other components of dishes, but at the same time, it is completely self-sufficient.
 If you know how to properly cook rice for sushi, the dishes will always be perfect!

 To get a really exquisite and tasty dish that will simply melt in your mouth and have an unparalleled taste, you need to choose the appropriate type of rice and cook it correctly.
 We want to share with you tips on how to properly prepare rice for sushi.

-Stages of cooking rice for sushi
+The stages of cooking rice for sushi

-Japanese chefs have been honing the process of cooking rice for years, perfecting it like patient artists who draw the same character thousands of times, achieving the perfect effect, because only rice for rolls, cooked according to all the rules, will give them the right shape, preserve the texture and taste of food If the prepared cereal is too watery, sticky or, on the contrary, dry, it cannot be an ideal basis for sushi.
+Japanese chefs have been honing the process of cooking rice for years, perfecting it like patient artists who draw the same character thousands of times, achieving the perfect effect, because only rice for rolls, cooked according to all the rules, will give them the right shape, preserve the texture and taste of food.
+If the prepared cereal is too watery, sticky, or on the contrary, dry, it cannot be an ideal basis for sushi.
 It is believed that it takes at least ten years to become a real sushi master.

 But with our help, you will be able to cook rolls at home much faster, let’s cook together!
 The recipe for rice for sushi is not too complicated, and the process itself has several stages:

 - First, the rice must be thoroughly washed to remove the husks and small debris from the grains.
 To do this, take a container, pour the required amount of rice into it and rinse it under cold running water.
 Warm water washes the gluten from the rice, as a result of which there may be difficulties when twisting the rolls, the rice will fall apart.
-It is necessary to rinse until the liquid becomes clean and transparent – as a rule, 3-4 times are enough.
-Now put it on a sieve and let the moisture drain, otherwise the rolls will fall apart in the first minutes.
+It is necessary to rinse until the liquid becomes clean and transparent — as a rule, 3-4 times are enough.
+Now put it on a sieve and let the moisture drain, otherwise, the rolls will fall apart in the first minutes.

 - Then pour the rice into a saucepan, cover with cold water and leave for 15-20 minutes so that the grains soften, which will speed up the cooking process.
 Take 125 ml of liquid for 100 g of groats.
 (Two servings require 250 g of rice and 325 ml of liquid).